ssanj/boon/README.md

 1. Has no external library dependencies
 1. Fast
 1. Strongly typed
+1. Opinionated

 boon is inspired by [ScalaCheck](https://www.scalacheck.org) - which is a simple but very powerful Property-Based Testing framework.

+Some things that are unique to boon:

+1. Purity - test failures don't throw Exceptions
+1. First Class Assertions - Assertions can be named and combined
+1. Failure context - Failures can have write out a context of all useful information
+1. Two failure modes - Assertions can either fail on the first error (**Seq**uential) or continue running other Assertions (**Ind**ependent)

 ## Usage in SBT ##